 Vitrolife endeavours to improve its environmental performance through the following environmental policy:

-Air-freight is a necessity for Vitrolife’s temperature-sensitive IVF media products, even though this impacts the environment.
-This necessitates short transportation times, making air freight the only alternative.
+This necessitates short transportation times, making air freight the only alternative at longer distances.
 However, the environmental impact can be reduced through efficient packing and fewer shipments.
-Vitrolife encourages customers to order larger quantities on fewer occasions.
+Vitrolife strives to reduce the amount of refrigerated freight by informing customers about the CO2 emissions generated by transportation, thereby encouraging customers to order larger quantities on fewer occasions.

-Development work is ongoing at Vitrolife to design and optimise the size of the packing boxes and to develop tools to calculate how to fill the refrigerated boxes optimally.
+Vitrolife has developed tools to calculate how to fill the refrigerated boxes optimally.
 Vitrolife also uses professional freight carriers with efficient transportation systems that optimise shipments through bundling and transportation routes that also reduce CO2 emissions and costs.

 A large proportion of electricity consumption is attributable to production equipment.
-Work is ongoing to reduce electricity consumption, for example by making all lighting more efficient.
 Electricity consumed in Sweden and Germany comes from renewable energy sources, which means zero CO2 emissions.Vitrolife's environmental policy